numba/numba/docs/source/extending/overloading-guide.rst

 =================================================================

 As you saw above, the overload implementation for ``set_to_x`` function doesn't accept floating-point arguments.
-Let's formalise the specification of the function as follows:
+Let's formalise and, for pedagogical reasons, enhance the specification of the function as follows:

 * The numerical type of the array ``arr`` must match the numerical type of the scalar ``x`` argument, i.e. if ``arr`` is of type ``int64``, then ``x`` must be of this type too.
 * Only integer and floating-point types are to be supported for argument ``x``.
-* No ``nan`` values are allowed in ``arr`` when it is of floating-point type and if such a value is encountered an appropriate ``ValueError`` should be raised.
+* No ``NaN`` values are allowed in ``arr`` when it is of floating-point type and if such a value is encountered an appropriate ``ValueError`` should be raised.
 * If a tuple is used instead of an array as a value for ``arr``, a custom error message with a hint for the user should be issued.